 And of the many things I could be talking to you about today, I want to talk to you about your strength and your voice.

-And in addition to reflecting back to you what I see, I want to offer you 5 things to take with you as you go through life as a powerful woman.
+And in addition to reflecting back to you what I see, I want to offer you five things to take with you as you go through life as a powerful woman.

 Family, old friends, dear friends, school friends, dance friends, Hebrew school friends, mentors.
 This is quite a crew, right?

-We will always standing by you and behind you.
+We will always be standing by you and behind you.